Nekos4Lyfe/TokenMixer/README.md

 Essentially, TokenMixer is an embedding creation tool that substitutes the iterative process with vector sampling.

-Benefits include advanced prompting potential and lightning-fast embedding creation.
+Benefits of this approach include advanced prompting potential , finetuning of existing embeddings and lightning-fast embedding creation.

 The TokenMixer can create a set 768 embeddings for a single token in 5 minutes using the "Roll Mode"